skyejacobson/HelixHTB/README.md

 The output will look much longer than this but we're only interested in the custom configurations to identify what it is we're actually working with.

-With the information we can make an educated guess: This is an industrial-control simulation — a nuclear reactor model.
+With the information we can make an educated guess: This is an industrial control simulation — a nuclear reactor model.
 The `maintenance_window` condition we saw earlier almost certainly opens only when the plant is in a safe, maintenance ready state.
 You manipulate the plant state into a condition that causes the maintenance window to open.
 However, identifying the correct conditions to put it into a maintenance state blind would be next to impossible.
 We need to see if there is any information that can help.

 Earlier on in the `operator` home directory there were 2 files: a `.pdf` and a `.png` file that had the respective names of `'Operator Control & Safety Guide.pdf'` and `'control systems diagram.png'`.
 We can pull those files from the home directory into ours to view them.